calebjmatthews/endless-desert/concept.md

   [X] Treasures given by research
   [X] Treasure in account reducer and actions
-  [X] Display treasures on/remove treasures from Wall [ ] Displayed treasures can affect building recipes [ ] Other reasearches to improve researching (speed, knowledge gain) [ ] Scale Firefly quests with # resources studied
+  [X] Display treasures on/remove treasures from Wall [X] Displayed treasure effects can affect rates
+  [ ] Other reasearches to improve researching (speed, knowledge gain) [ ] Scale Firefly quests with # resources studied